Introduction

 • be configured with an internet socket (refer to the inet-http-server section settings) ;

-• include the [rpcinterface:supvisors] and the [ctlplugin:supvisors] sections (refer to the Configuration page) ;
+• include the [rpcinterface:supvisors] and the [ctlplugin:supvisors] sections (refer to the Supervisor Configuration File page) ;

 • be consistent on all considered nodes, more particularly attention must be paid to the list of declared Supvisors instances and the IP ports used.